guenterrote/estimate-DAG/README.md

 instead of the standard python interpreter, which may have a "MemoryError" on larger instances.

-The results are written to the standard output, as well as to files of the form result...py, for further processing.
+The results are logged to the standard output, and they are written to files of the form result...py, for further processing.
-The python script analyze.py reads these result files and creates the tables in LaTeX format for the paper "Estimating the size of a DAG by following random paths" in the subdirectory tables.
+The python script analyze.py reads these result files and creates tables in LaTeX format for the paper "Estimating the size of a DAG by following random paths" in the subdirectory "tables".
 The file
 estimating-DAG-full-tables.pdf
 (generated from